ChrisKneller/compounds-showcase/README.md

 Check that `compound_assay.sqlite` has been created in the `flaskapp` folder.
 Prefect should provide some logging to show which stages were successful or unsuccessful.

-3. Run the servers locally
+### Step 4.
+Run the servers locally

 ```shell
 python3 runservers.py
 ```

+Setup should now be done and servers should be running.

 # What just happened?